 ๐Ÿ“ Chiang Mai โ€“ Wat Umong โ€“ Chiang Mai (12 km): 25 min

-After breakfast at the hotel, visit an authentic Chiang Mai market filled with fresh groceries from nearby farms.
-We are guided by a TV chef, who shows us her best tips and advice when picking out ingredients for Thai dishes.
-Loaded with vegetables, meats and fresh fruits for dessert we take on the mission of trying to cook a Thai dish to perfection.
+After breakfast at your hotel, visit an authentic Chiang Mai market filled with fresh produce from nearby farms.
+A TV chef will guide us, sharing her best tips and advice for selecting ingredients for Thai dishes.
+Loaded with vegetables, meats, and fresh fruits for dessert, we then take on the challenge of cooking a Thai dish to perfection.

-After the cooking class, travel on the back of a local songtaew (pickup truck) to the underground temple Wat Umong.
-Make merit at this unique temple and come back to the city a better person (according to local beliefs)!
+After the cooking class, travel on the back of a local songthaew (pickup truck) to the underground temple Wat Umong.
+Make merit at this unique temple and return to the city feeling uplifted!

-In the evening, enjoy a nice dinner at the beautiful 137 Pillars House.
+In the evening, enjoy a delightful dinner at the beautiful 137 Pillars House.

 Inclusions: